allegro/axion-release-plugin/docs/configuration/overview.md

         // doc: Version / Sanitization
         sanitizeVersion = true // should created version be sanitized, true by default

+        // doc: Basic usage / Basic configuration foldersToExclude = ['submodule1', 'submodule2'] // ignore changes in these subdirs when calculating changes to parent

         tag { // doc: Version / Parsing
             prefix = 'tag-prefix' // prefix to be used, 'release' by default branchPrefix = [ // set different prefix per branch